Skip to content ↓

 It also seems to exclude what we might understand as a traditional local church.
 Comer is clear that Christianity is meant to be pursued in community and in a type of community different from Evangelical or Reformed churches, but offers little guidance on what this might look like.
 I suspect, though, that it is similar to the communities so many people tried to build in the era of what became known as the Emerging Church—a movement that drew upon many of the same thinkers and treasured many of the same values.
 While he often mentions the church he has founded so that he and others can practice the Way, he provides few details about it.

 If you, like me, were reading Christian books 20 or 25 years ago, much of this will sound familiar, and rightly so.
 I would not necessarily say that Comer is creating Emergent 2.0, but I do see that he is advocating something that expresses similar concerns and rejects similar components of Evangelicalism, and something that shares similar influences and is built on a similar foundation.
 It would seem likely to me, then, that it will eventually trend in a similar direction and suffer a similar fate—becoming first sub-biblical, then unbiblical, and then altogether unrecognizable as a faithful expression of the Christian faith.
-I hope that I am wrong but, frankly, would be surprised if that proves true.
+I hope that I am wrong but, frankly, wouldn’t be surprised if that proves true.
 Feel free to circle back in 10 or 15 years and call me out as necessary.

 That’s not to say that Comer doesn’t offer any legitimate critiques or valuable insights or that he fails to teach any useful practices.
 There is much in his book that is true and useful.
 Yet there is much that is false and unhelpful and therefore much to be concerned about.
 I am especially concerned that people who feel that longing for more—that sense that there must be more to the Christian life than this—will allow their disquiet to draw them into his teachings, into his practices, and ultimately, perhaps, right out of recognizable Christianity.
 What he offers is not merely a different perspective on the Christian life or an alternate set of practices, but a different gospel and ultimately a different faith.